super-up/super_up_docs/docs/FAQ.md

 - Are pre-configured service like agora.io with a good price, and it has 1K minutes free for each month
 - And it is more stable and scalable with a high quality, So I switch to it!

+### Call notifications

+- Currently the app calls works by send notifications like a chat notification
+- it says there are some one want to call with you not pop up in full screen like whatsapp
+- iam working on update and improve this function

 ### Admin panel